gheorghitamutu/CDP2023/Homework02/docs/ReadMe.md

 ![Architecture Diagram](Architecture.drawio.png)

 ## System Analysis
-When analyzing the performance of a system architecture, it is important to consider a variety of factors such as scalability, reliability, latency, throughput, and cost-effectiveness.
+It is crucial to take into account a number of variables while examining the performance of a system architecture, including scalability, dependability, latency, throughput, and cost-effectiveness.

-The system architecture described includes several Azure components optimized for high performance, low latency, and reliability.
-Azure Cosmos DB is a distributed database that offers high availability and low latency, with multiple consistency levels to meet application requirements.
-Azure Event Hub is a streaming platform that handles large volumes of data in real-time, with low-latency event delivery and support for multiple protocols.
-Azure API App creates and exposes APIs that can handle high request rates, with features like caching and auto-scaling.
-Azure Functions is a serverless compute service that responds to events and can handle high volumes of requests.
-Azure Web PubSub is a messaging service for real-time communication that can handle high volumes of connections, with low-latency messaging.
-Azure Web Apps allows hosting and running web applications in the cloud, with high traffic volume handling, auto-scaling, and load balancing.
-Each component is optimized for low latency, high performance, and reliability, with managed services that can reduce operational overhead and cost.
-The architecture is well-designed for a high-performing system, but monitoring and optimization are necessary as the system evolves.
+Many Azure components that are tuned for high performance, low latency, and dependability are included in the system architecture as mentioned.
+A distributed database with numerous consistency levels to fit application needs, Azure Cosmos DB provides high availability and low latency.
+Azure Event Hub is a streaming platform with low-latency event delivery, compatibility for numerous protocols, and the ability to manage massive volumes of data in real-time.
+With capabilities like caching and auto-scaling, Azure API App develops and exposes APIs that can manage large request rates.
+A serverless computation service that can handle large numbers of requests, Azure Functions reacts to events.
+A messaging service for real-time communication, Azure Web PubSub, can manage large numbers of connections and provides low-latency messaging.
+With Azure Web Apps, web applications may be hosted and run in the cloud while handling huge traffic volumes, auto-scaling, and load balancing.
+Each component has been tailored for low latency, high performance, and dependability, and managed services are available to cut down on operational expenses.
+The architecture is well-designed for a high-performing system, but as the system develops, monitoring and optimization are required.